Beau Sia

-Beau Sia (謝福源 (谢福源, Xiè Fúyuán, Siā Hok-gôan), born 1976) is an American slam poet.
+Beaufort Benjamin Sia (謝福源 (谢福源, Xiè Fúyuán, Siā Hok-gôan), born 1976) is an American slam poet.

 Life and career

 Sia was born in Ohio.
 He is of Chinese-Filipino descent.
 Raised in Oklahoma City, Oklahoma, Sia discovered spoken word poetry on MTV as a teenager.
 When not participating in his high school's swim team, he spent time at Oklahoma City's only open mic night.

 In 1995, Sia moved to New York City, where he attended the New York University's Tisch School of the Arts dramatic writing program.
 He has said that moving to New York City made him conscious of his identity as an Asian American, something that he denied often in Oklahoma City.
 His cultural identity became a common theme in his poems.